LucaDev13/api-client-ruby/README.md

 # InvisibleHand API Client Ruby

 A Ruby client library to the InvisibleHand API.
-Allows for very easy programmatic access to the Invisible Hand API from Ruby.
+Allows for very easy programmatic access to the InvisibleHand API from Ruby.

 ## Installation